The FreeRADIUS server $Id: 15bac2a4c627c01d1aa2047687b3418955ac7f00 $

 483 /*

-484 * If the write fails or returns nothing, the item can't be cancelled.
+484 * If we haven't written the full item, it can't be cancelled.

 485 */